Frequently Asked Questions

 - Can I truly afford to do this?
 Can I truly afford not to do this?
 It's a judgment free zone over here.
 You need to do what is best for you.

-If I am working with you virtually I can’t take you off of a medication or write a prescription, but I can discuss other options with you so you can work with your physician to make changes in your current plan if appropriate.
+If you are out of state, I can’t take you off of a medication or write a prescription, but I can discuss other options with you so you can work with your physician to make changes in your current plan if appropriate.

 As a licensed naturopathic physician in a state that allows us prescription rights, I am able to discuss your medications with you from an integrative medical perspective in a way that differentiates me from other practitioners such as health coaches, unlicensed naturopaths, nutritionists, counselors and dietitians.